-Supporting LGBTQ+ identified filmmakers who want to keep developing their careers in film
+Are you a LGBTQ+ identified filmmaker who wants to keep developing your career in film?

-After three very successful years, the 2018 mentorship programme is offering six emerging LGBTQ+ identified filmmakers based in the UK the opportunity to develop industry knowledge, professional connections, their passion for cinema and an overview of LGBTQ+ features entering the marketplace.
+After four very successful years and a growing network of alumni, this mentorship programme will again offer five-six emerging LGBTQ+ identified filmmakers based in the UK the opportunity to develop industry knowledge, professional connections, their passion for cinema and an overview of LGBTQ+ features entering the marketplace.

-- A minimum of four one-to-one meetings with your mentor, a senior figure in the UK film industry
+- Four one-to-one meetings with a senior figure in the UK film industry

-- Roundtable with senior industry figures exploring the current global market environment for LGBTQ+ films
+- Roundtable discussion exploring the current global market environment for LGBTQ+ films

-- Access to a bespoke programme of industry talks and events during BFI Flare: London LGBT Film Festival (21 March - 1 April 2018)
+- Access to a bespoke programme of industry talks and events during BFI Flare: London LGBTQ+ Film Festival (21-31 March 2019)

-- Delegate pass and access to the viewing library for BFI Flare and BFI London Film Festival, and ticket to BFI Flare Opening Night film and party on Wednesday 21 March 2018
+- Delegate pass and access to the viewing library for BFI Flare and BFI London Film Festival, and a ticket to BFI Flare Opening Night film and party on Wednesday 21 March 2019

 - Access to monthly BFI Flare-branded screenings at BFI Southbank